Kristen M. Davidge

 The Division of Plastic, Reconstructive & Aesthetic Surgery at the University of Toronto has always had a tremendous interest in training tomorrow’s leaders and surgeon scientists.
 Each year, the division supports trainees with an interest in academic surgery to enter the Surgeon Scientist program to complete a MSc or PhD and help define the future of our specialty.
 We are fortunate in being surrounded by highly productive and collaborative surgical and non-surgical divisions at the University of Toronto.
 Our research trainees have worked with Divisions of Thoracic Surgery, Medical Bioengineering, Orthopedic Surgery, Computer Science (deep learning) and General Surgery, to name a few.

-Whilst many of our training program graduates become community Plastic and Reconstructive Surgeons, our philosophy to emphasize the importance of research methodology in all of our trainees is a necessary skill set regardless of the designation of your practice.
-Awareness of research methodology and the importance of recognizing good science is necessary when dealing with industry who are introducing new products or understanding the literature promoting an innovative surgical technique.
-All our trainees contribute to the body of scientific literature by completing a minimum of 2 research projects leading to peer-review publication during their residency.
-Our division is very supportive of the enhancing research profile of all trainees and the majority of staff will mentor summer students, medical students, residents and fellows to initiate and complete a research project.
+Whilst many of our training program graduates become community Plastic and Reconstructive Surgeons, we stress the importance of research methodology in all of our trainees as a necessary skill set regardless of the designation of your practice.
+All our trainees contribute to the body of scientific literature by completing a minimum of 2 research projects leading to peer-review publications during their residency.
+Residents are highly encouraged to present at national and international conferences to further their career development.
+Our division is also very active in mentoring and supporting research at the undergraduate student, medical student, and fellowship level, as well as non-resident graduate students.

-Research Director, Division of Plastic and Reconstructive Surgery
+Research Director, Division of Plastic, Reconstructive & Aesthetic Surgery